sea7321/intrusion-detection-system/README.md

 ## Description
-intrusion_detection_system.py uses misuse-based (signature-based) and anomaly-based detection to classify packet information from the NSL-KDD dataset.
+intrusion_detection_system.py uses misuse-based (signature-based) and anomaly-based detection to classify packet information from the NSL-KDD dataset (https://www.kaggle.com/datasets/hassan06/nslkdd).
 These are classified by using a decision tree and a multilayer perceptron, two supervised learning algorithms.

 ## Project Structure
 ```